NHS screening appointments require more flexibility

 He also said that social media is not being utilised enough to engage with the public and to stress the importance of being screened.
 He recommended IT improvements and suggested that responsibility for the screening programmes should lie with NHS England, rather than Public Health England.

-Michele Benjamin, a chartered legal executive lawyer in the medical negligence team at Ashtons Legal comments: “It is important that changes are made in order to make these screening appointments more accessible for patients.
+A chartered legal executive lawyer in the medical negligence team at Ashtons Legal comments: “It is important that changes are made in order to make these screening appointments more accessible for patients.
 There needs to be more use of different locations as well as evening and weekend appointments and I also believe there generally needs to be more awareness surrounding the need for prevention rather than the cure.”

 How can we help?